hail2u/postcss-single-charset/README.md

 SYNOPSIS
 --------

-For example, sometimes `input.css` has `@charset` directive in the middle or has many `@charset` directives after concatenating many CSS files:
+Sometimes concatenated CSS file has `@charset` directive in the middle or has many `@charset` directives:

     .foo {
       color: red;